plone/training/gatsby/searchtraversal.rst

 Getting The Full List Of Content
 --------------------------------

-Make a GET Request to https://plonedemo.kitconcept.com/en/@search:
+Make a GET request to https://plonedemo.kitconcept.com/en/@search.

 .. code-block:: json